Bannockburn Chardonnay 2019

 - Whole bunch pressed, settled overnight and then wild fermented in French oak hogsheads and puncheons (20%new)

-- 12 months on lees, partial malo-lactic fermentation, no stirring before bottling in March 2018
+- 10 months on lees, about 60% went through malo-lactic fermentation, no stirring before bottling late January 2020

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.